Master of Health Science (MHS)

 - Statement of Purpose and Objectives

 All master’s students may first apply to the MHS program.
 At the end of the second term of the first year, MHS students who wish to gain research experience at the bench or in the field may apply for transfer to the Department's Master of Science Program.
-Students who are certain that they want to pursue a research-based degree that involves conducting original research may also apply directly to the ScM Program.
+Students who are certain that they want to pursue a research-based degree that involves conducting original research should apply directly to the ScM Program.